Gamify-IT/moorhuhn/README.md

 # Moorhuhn

-In this game you have to shot the chicken with the right answer.
+In this game, you have to shoot the chicken displaying the correct answer.

 ## Development